knewplay/multitasking/index.md

 - Jump: Moving to a different part of the program to continue execution.
 - Compare: Checking whether certain values meet a condition.

 This is the Assembly language instructions that we have been talking about.
-And again, it is important to remmeber that in reality, RAM and all computers compoenents deal with 1's and 0's, and whenever we write in a high level langualge, or assembly language, that gets translated into binary code.
+And again, it is important to remember that in reality, RAM and all computers components deal with 1's and 0's, and whenever we write in a high level language, or assembly language, that gets translated into binary code.

 > **Question: Does everything actually boil down to basic operations?**
 At a very fundamental level, yes.
 Every operation in a program ultimately gets compiled down to basic instructions that the CPU can understand.
 However, these instructions represent far more complex behaviors when combined, such as managing memory, handling network traffic, and rendering images in a video game.

+Now we have established what kind of operations RAM holds, and the CPU accesses them and executes them, one by one.

+> **Fun Fact:** Ever noticed how CPUs are labeled with numbers like 2.6 GHz or 3.8 GHz?
+This represents the CPU’s clock speed, which measures the number of cycles per second.
+While some simple instructions can be completed in a single cycle, more complex ones may require multiple cycles.
+So, a 2.4 GHz CPU does not execute 2.4 billion instructions per second.
+Instead, it processes up to 2.4 billion cycles per second, with the actual number of instructions depending on the CPU’s architecture and efficiency.

 It is these operations that the RAM holds.
 However, there is also ... also have CPU cache is a smaller, faster memory that stores frequently accessed instructions and data for quick access.
 The CPU checks the cache first before accessing RAM.

 [Add illustration of desk/library analogy for better understanding cache/RAM/storage]